Gulab Jamun Recipe – Soft with Milk Powder

 Tried this recipe?Mention @HebbarsKitchen or tag #hebbarskitchen!

-How to make Gulab Jamoon with step-by-step photos:
+How to Make Gulab Jamun with Step-by-step Photos

-2. Mix well, homemade gulab jamun mix is ready.
+2. Mix well, the homemade gulab jamun mix is ready.

 4. Further, add milk as required and start to combine.